WITS2025/DOMinators/README.md

 Get real-time Google Maps directions for each day’s plans, just one tap away.

 ### 📋 **Clean & Intuitive Interface**
-Designed for simplicity and speed-because planning should be fun, not frustrating.
+Designed for simplicity and speed -- because planning should be fun, not frustrating.

 ## 👩‍💻 **Developers**
 - Miriam Iny